pksilen/vitja-service/README.md

    - getEntitiesByFilter, updateEntitiesByFilter, deleteEntitiesByFilter
 - Allow one remote service call only after dbManager calls
     - Don't allow dbManager calls after remote service call
-- NoDistributedTransaction annotatiton should have a 'reason' parameter that cannot be empty string
 - ExecuteMultipleInParallel
 - ExecuteMultipleInSequence
 - allow paging for sub entities using window functions